A lot of what we share here will make more sense if you understand the history involved. So here goes …..

 Does anyone honestly think it’s a coincidence that my hobbies are photography and genealogy — and our alienating parent’s hobbies are photography and genealogy?
 Imitation is said to be the sincerest form of flattery, so let me say, I’ve been feeling pretty flattered for many, many years. 🙂

 As anyone who knows me can attest, I’ve been interested in genealogy for decades.
-Well before computers came along, my husband and I would be visiting courthouses and cemeteries in search of information about our families.
+Well before computers came along, my husband and I would visit courthouses and cemeteries in search of information about our families.
 After his granddaughter was born in 2001, his ex-wife gave me information about her family so I could add it in to the family tree I was putting together for the newest addition to the family.
 Here’s one of her e-mails to me.
 I’ve redacted the information she shared, since it gives a lot of details about living individuals.
 But you get the gist…..

 I joined Ancestry.com on November 25, 2000.
 I guess our alienating parent thought I was having too much fun with all of my genealogy, so she decided to join herself on January 16, 2002.